Portland

 Fleet Policies and Composition

 Portland has enacted several policies to encourage efficient vehicle procurement and operation.
 The city’s fleet service has a policy of purchasing the most efficient vehicle that meets work requirements.
 The city has also set a goal to convert 20% of the city’s fleet to electric vehicles by 2030.
-As of July 2016, 20% of EV-eligible vehicles were electric.
-Additionally, The City of Portland currently utilizes onboard fuel system telematics and has GPS installed on over 600 vehicles to improve efficiency in their use.
-Portland’s fleet is composed of 14% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.
+Their overall goal is to reach net-zero fleet by 2050, with steppingstones along the way including compliance with the State’s new ICE registration restrictions effective 2035.
+Portland’s fleet is composed of 15% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.

 Public Lighting